unicode-org/message-format-wg/spec/formatting.md

 ### Expression Attribute Resolution

 Implementations MUST support the _expression attribute_ `@locale`.
-If its value is set by a _literal_, it MUST be a comma-delimited sequence of IETF BCP 47 language tags.
+The value of `@locale` MUST be a sequence of one or more well-formed IETF BCP47 language tags.
-If its value is set by a _variable_, it MUST be either a single IETF BCP 47 language tag, or a sequence of IETF BCP 47 language tags.
+If the value is set by a _literal_, the _literal_ MUST consist of a comma-delimited sequence of well-formed IETF BCP47 language tags.

 The resolved value of a valid `@locale` _expression attribute_ is a sequence of IETF BCP 47 language tags.